Wrongful Death Lawyer in New JerseySchedule a Free Consultation

 What is the Survival Statute?

-Since a survival action is filed by the estate on behalf of the victim, any compensation recovered would be directed to the victim’s estate.
-Since the compensation is distributed to the victim’s estate, that money along with the victim’s other assets may be subject to inheritance taxes and then could be distributed according to the victim’s will or estate plan.
+Since the estate files a survival action on behalf of the victim, any compensation recovered would be directed to the victim’s estate.
+Since the compensation is distributed to the victim’s estate, that money and the victim’s other assets may be subject to inheritance taxes and then distributed according to the victim’s will or estate plan.

 Contact an Experienced Wrongful Death Lawyer Today

-If you have lost a loved one in a reckless or negligent accident, contact the legal team at Brach Eichler Trial Lawyers.
+If you have lost a loved one in a reckless or negligent accident, contact the legal team at Brach Eichler Injury Lawyers.
 We will review your case with compassion and treat you with dignity as we answer all your questions.
-You don’t have to go through this process alone, contact Brach Eichler Trial Lawyers today and let’s discuss your legal options.
+You don’t have to go through this process alone.
+Contact Brach Eichler Injury Lawyers today, and let’s discuss your legal options.
 We know you are hurting.
 We want to help you seek compensation and some measure of closure.
 For a free consultation, reach us at (201) 583-5765.